 Back then, there weren’t many deep learning tutorials to be found.

-I wanted to get started, but nothing had actually *clicked* — the deep learning lightbulb was stuck in the “off” position.
+I wanted to get started, but nothing had actually *clicked* yet — the deep learning lightbulb was stuck in the “off” position.

-I could clearly see the value of deep learning for computer vision, but I had nothing to show for my efforts; except for a stack of deep learning papers on my desk that I understood but struggled to implement.
+I could clearly see the value of deep learning for computer vision, but I had nothing to show for my effort, except for a stack of deep learning papers on my desk that I understood but struggled to implement.